 Please tell us what you would like to do in your community, and what assistance is needed.
 If you have more than one idea, please submit a separate application for each project.
 Please be specific, but also brief (less than two pages per project idea)—we simply want to have a basic understanding of what you want to do.
 CMAP and RTA staff will follow-up with you if we need any additional information to fully understand your proposed project.

 The Village of Steger requests assistance in the development of a comprehensive plan to establish a vision for the village and guide its future development.
 In particular, the plan should focus on the redevelopment of Steger’s downtown, which is centered on the intersection of Chicago Road and Steger Road.
 The Comprehensive Plan should provide recommendations for the development of a successful pedestrian-oriented, mixed-use downtown that serves the residents of Steger and the implementation of Transit Oriented Development around the planned South East Service (SES) Metra rail line.
-This area currently houses a K-Mart, several outdated strip malls, some, small retail stores and a few historic buildings.
+This area currently houses a K-Mart, several outdated strip malls, some small retail stores and a few historic buildings.
 It is geared to vehicular traffic and traffic counts in the downtown are significant enough to attract retailers.
 The village owns one large municipal parking lot near K-Mart and another just southeast.
 Both of these lots are adjacent to the SES line.
 The village intends to locate its municipal buildings downtown.

 A second focus subarea of the plan should be the area of the village within the IL Route 394 Corridor, which is currently in agricultural use.
 Commercial, warehousing and logistics uses have been growing in this corridor in other municipalities and the highway is slated for improvements in the IDOT multi-year plan.